 Sentencing in Virginia Criminal Cases

-Sentencing is what occurs after a finding of guilt has been made, either through a trial or through a plea.
-With that said, the way sentencing works specifically depends on a number of different factors including the seriousness of the offense, whether it is a felony or a misdemeanor, the type of conduct that led to the conviction, that is whether it was a trial or a plea, and whether or not that trial or plea was before a judge or a jury.
-These factors mean that there is some leeway in what you may be sentenced to which is why it is so important to have a Virginia criminal defense attorney present for this stage of the case.
+Sentencing is the decision that determines the punishment for a conviction.
+A sentencing hearing usually occurs after a finding of guilt has been made, either through a trial or through a plea.
+The procedure for the sentencing hearing depends on a number of different factors including the seriousness of the offense, whether it is a felony or a misdemeanor, the type of conduct that led to the conviction, that is whether it was a trial or a plea, and whether or not that trial or plea was before a judge or a jury.
+These factors mean that there is some leeway in what you may be sentenced to, and what evidence will be admissible or helpful to you in the sentencing hearing, which is why it is so important to have a Virginia criminal defense attorney present for this stage of the case.
 An experienced attorney will be able to advocate on your behalf and show a judge through a variety of different means why you deserve the lightest sentence possible.

 When Sentencing Occurs After Trial

-However, in felony cases it is quite common that the plea is entered on one date and the case is then continued to a new date for sentencing.
+In felony cases it is more common that the sentence hearing is held on a date of its own, after the plea date.
 This may be eight, 10 or even 12 weeks after the plea date, depending on the jurisdiction, the type of plea and how much time will be necessary for the sentencing event.

 Role of The Jury in Sentencing